Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Remove_NCN_Data.md

     ```

     **NOTE:**
-    If workers have been removed and the worker count is currently at two, a timeout restarting `cray-bss` can be ignored.
+    If workers have been removed and the worker count is currently at two, then a timeout restarting `cray-bss` can be ignored.
     For example, the following failure output from `remove_management_ncn.py` can be ignored.

     ```text
     Waiting for cray-bss to start.